Kosovo–United States relations: US-mediated Kosovo–Serbia negotiations

 On October 4, 2019, U.S. President Donald Trump appointed Richard Grenell as the Special Presidential Envoy for Serbia and Kosovo Peace Negotiations.
 After months of diplomatic talks, on January 20, 2020, Serbia and Kosovo agreed to restore flights between Belgrade and Pristina for the first time in over 20 years.

 On September 4, 2020, the President of Serbia, Aleksandar Vučić, and the Prime Minister of Kosovo, Avdullah Hoti, signed an agreement on the normalisation of economic relations between Serbia and Kosovo at the White House.
 The deal will encompass freer transit, including by rail and road, while both parties agreed to work with the Export–Import Bank of the United States and the U.S. International Development Finance Corporation and to join the Mini Schengen Zone, but the agreement also included the mutual recognition between Israel and Kosovo.

 The United States, along with other western countries like France, Germany, Italy and the United Kingdom have engaged with the governments of Kosovo and Serbia to find a practical solution which would allow eligible citizens of Kosovo to exercise their right to participate in Serbia’s 2022 elections.

 U.S. embassy

-The sixth and current United States Ambassador to Kosovo is Jeffrey Hovenier.
+The office of the United States Ambassador to Kosovo is currently vacant, with Anu Prattipati serving as the Chargé d’affaires since December 30, 2024.
+She replaced Jeffrey Hovenier, the sixth United States Ambassador to Kosovo.

 Kosovo embassy

-Vlora Çitaku is the current ambassador from Kosovo to the U.S. The Embassy of the Republic of Kosovo in the United States is located in Washington DC.
+Ilir Dugolli is the current ambassador from Kosovo to the U.S. The Embassy of the Republic of Kosovo in the United States is located in Washington DC.
+There also exist two Consulates of Kosovo within the U.S. located in New York City, NY and Des Moines, IA.